Corporate and technical writing, marketing material

 Their project had sparkling engineering features, and these technical achievements had to be explained to a judging panel with both lay people and professors on it.
 Both types of minds would have to be catered for.

-We wrote a submission that we thought would give the company the best shot at winning.
+I wrote a submission that I thought would give the company the best shot at winning.
 It included a video that may have been a corporate first: no music at all.

 The mud below, the publicity aboveWe've organised for hundreds of volunteers to plant trees, but haven't been able to get any publicity by issuing press releases.
 Maybe you could write an article that some magazine might publish?